Openscapes/how_we_work/onboarding_template.md

-*This is an evolving list to consider as you're putting together onboarding documents for your research group.
-Categories, names, and organization will vary depending on your group's needs.
-It's likely you will have a collection of documents that you can link in between to keep organized.
-See examples listed in the [README](https://github.com/openscapes/how_we_work#how-we-work)*
+*This is an list to consider as you're putting together onboarding documents for your research group.
+The headers below suggest categories that might be separate documents or headers for you but you should change the names and organization to best fit your group's needs and priorities.
+It's likely you will have a collection of documents that you can link in between to keep organized: see examples listed in the [README](https://github.com/openscapes/how_we_work#how-we-work).*

-**To Do List / Quickstart / Onboarding**
+### To Do List / Quickstart / Onboarding

 - Software accounts to set up
   - Google groups, drive folders, & calendars; Slack;